Reflexology for athletes

 There are very few contra-indications, treatments can be quick and administered at almost any time.
 Also as it does not involve direct stimulation, it is very unlikely to aggravate any existing condition and works well alongside more conventional approaches such as allopathic medicine, physiotherapy and massage.

-It is also unique in that, not only is it fantastic for the feet, but it’s also extremely relaxing and has a profound effect on the rest of the body.
+It is also unique in that, not only is it fantastic for the feet, it has a profound effect on the rest of the body too.

 Closing the Gap